kaliypsocraft/something-awesome/ANALYSIS.md

 ```
 ### Vigenere Cipher

-The Vigenère cipher is a method of encrypting alphabetic text using a simple form of polyalphabetic substitution.
+The Vigenère cipher is a method of encrypting alphabetic text using a different 'Caesar' key at each index of the key.
 A keyword is used to determine the shift for each letter in the plaintext.
-It essentially encrypts each letter of the plain-text

 Given a plaintext $m = m_1 || m_2 || m_3 || ... || m_n$ and a keyword $k = k_1 || k_2 || k_3 || ... || k_n$, the encryption algorithm $E$ is defined as: